apple/foundationdb/documentation/sphinx/source/tss.rst

 If a *TSS Mismatch* is detected for a given TSS, instead of killing the TSS, it will be put into a *quarantined* state.
 In this state, the TSS doesn't respond to any data requests, but is still recruited on the worker, preventing a new storage process from replacing it.
 This is so that the cluster operator can investigate the storage engine file of the TSS's *testing storage engine* to determine the cause of the data inconsistency.

-You can also manually quarantine a TSS, or dispose of a quarantined TSS once you're done investigating using the FDB :ref:`command line interface <command-line-interface>`.
+You can also manually quarantine a TSS, or dispose of a quarantined TSS once you're done investigating using the ``tssq`` command in the FDB :ref:`command line interface <command-line-interface>`.

-TODO include exact commands once implemented.
+The typical flow of operations would be

+* ``tssq start <StorageUID>``: manually quarantines a TSS process, if it is not already quarantined.
+* ``tssq list``: lists all TSS processes currently in quarantine to see if any were automatically quarantined.
+* Investigate the quarantined TSS to determine the cause of the mismatch.
+* ``tssq stop <StorageUID>``: remove a TSS process from quarantine, disposing of the TSS and allowing Data Distribution to recruit a new storage process on the worker.

 The Storage Consistency Check will also check TSS processes against the rest of that shard's team, and fail if there is a mismatch, but it will not automatically quarantine the offending TSS.